marieblasi/wro2024-robotek/README.md

  1. ***Integration of Sensors and Actuators:*** With ROS, we can easily connect and coordinate multiple sensors and actuators within a single system.
 This allows each component to work together seamlessly, providing our autonomous car with continuous information about its surroundings and optimizing the overall system performance.
  2. ***Environmental Perception with LiDAR:*** By using LiDAR, we obtain precise 360-degree distance data, which is essential for detecting obstacles and walls.
 ROS packages like `laser_scan_matcher` and `gmapping` help us process this data to create real-time maps of the environment.
- 3. ***Autonomous Navigation and Path Planning:*** ROS provides us with advanced navigation tools, such as move_base, which allow our car to plan optimal routes and adjust them in real-time.
+ 3. ***Autonomous Navigation and Path Planning:*** ROS provides us with advanced navigation tools, such as `move_base`, which allow our car to plan optimal routes and adjust them in real-time.
 This is particularly important for the Ostacle Challenge.
 With ROS, we can combine data from various sensors to make real-time decisions about the path.
  4. ***Efficient Simulation and Debugging:*** We simulate the car’s behavior in virtual environments like `Gazebo` to prevent physical damage during testing and to fine-tune our parameters.
 Additionally, tools like rviz let us visualize sensor data and the car’s status in real-time, which makes debugging much easier.

 ## 3. Mobility Management